Salmon River Traditions

 River Tay Salmon Fishing Harling

 With 'harling' the proper technique involves having your lures or flies staggered at different ranges with the middle rod of typically 3 rods fishing the longest line.
 The correct River Tay 'harling' approach is to drop the boat back downstream one boat length between each turn of the boat.
-When you study the 'harling' form of a true River Tay boatman you'll see it's a serious business of water coverage and making sure the lures are moving at the correct pace for the water and temperature conditions.
-This requires focus from the ghillie or boatman and if he's engaged in conversation with his guests he'll be operating on peripheral vision and his concentration levels will be hardly noticeable until a buckling rod confirms your suspicions!
+When you study the 'harling' form of a true River Tay skilled boatman you'll see it's a serious business of water coverage and making sure the lures are moving at the correct pace for the water and temperature conditions.
+A top notch boatman will always be totally aware of exactly where his harling lures are working and that requires focus so even when engaged in conversation with his guests he'll be operating on peripheral vision and his professional concentration levels will be hardly noticeable until a buckling rod confirms this theory!